awsdocs/aws-transfer-user-guide/doc_source/key-management.md

    ``If the command is successful, no output is returned\.

 1. Finally, delete the old key by running the following command\.
-To use this command, replace `serverID` with the server ID for your Transfer Family server, replace `username` with your user name, and replace `keyID-from-step-2` with the key ID value that you copied in step 2 of this procedure
+To use this command, replace `serverID` with the server ID for your Transfer Family server, replace `username` with your username, and replace `keyID-from-step-2` with the key ID value that you copied in step 2 of this procedure

    ```
    aws transfer delete-ssh-public-key --server-id='serverID' --user-name='username'